StevenBoscarine/jboss-javaee6-webapp/readme.txt

   ./asadmin start-database
   ./asadmin start-domain domain1

+ IMPORTANT:
+ Don't forget to start the JavaDB database!

  NOTE:
- NetBeans starts the Derby database automatically when it starts up GlassFish.
+ NetBeans starts the database automatically when it starts up GlassFish.
 If you have the GlassFish Tools Eclipse plug-in, you have to enable this feature.
-Select Window > Preferences > GlassFish Server Preferences and check "Start JavaDB database process when Starting GlassFish Server"
+ Select Window > Preferences > GlassFish Server Preferences and check the option "Start JavaDB database process when > Starting GlassFish Server"

  Now you can either deploy the target/jboss-javaee6-webapp-src.war through the web-based GlassFish admininstration console, or you can again use asadmin: